 Will usually meets with them alone, or we meet with them together.
-They speak truth into our lives, lead us to Scripture, pray with and for us, and will hold us accountable to our marriage vows.
+They speak truth into our lives, lead us to Scripture, pray with and for us, and will hold us accountable.

 I talk to my female mentor about our marriage as well.
 The neat thing is that her personality is very similar to Will’s, so sometimes she can help me see things that will help that I cannot see by myself!

-2. Take a marriage class or attend a marriage conference or retreat.
+2. Take a marriage class, attend a conference, or read resources

 Even before we went through marriage crisis, this is something we tried to do every year.

 We have always attended churches that offered some kind of marriage ministry.
 We have taken at least one marriage class every year we’ve been together.

 Some of our favorite and most helpful resources have been: